OysterKing/Final-Year-Project/README.md

 17/11/15:
 Added a new button that, when clicked, adds a switch.
 For the moment switches are dNode objects, since nodes and switches, at least in this program, are very similar.
 I also added some extra functionality to the buttons; now when a button is checked the other buttons are disabled until the button is unchecked.
+Added a new class to define the link that will be used between the hosts and switches.
+Changed references to "node" in draw scene etc to "host" so now I have addHost and addSwitch instead of addNode and addSwitch.